Pablo Chinchilla

 Why did you join KARS?

-I didn't even know that KARS existed, but I had a friend, Brianna, who used to attend this program, and she recommended it.
-At the time, I didn't really have anything to do, but I also wanted to help the community, so I decided to join.
+I didn’t even know KARS existed, but I had a friend, Brianna, who used to attend the program and recommended it.
+At the time, I didn’t really have anything to do, but I also wanted to help the community, so I decided to join.

 What have you learned in KARS?

 I learned about opioids and stimulants and the effects that they can have on your body.
-I also learned that I could help the community by participating in community service events and could spread the word about [substances] and how they impact our communities, schools, and environment.
+I can help the community by participating in community service events and spreading the word about [substances] and [their impact on] our communities, schools, and environment.

-Opioids and stimulants have an impact in my school because a couple of years back, we used to be known as one of the top criminal-type schools, like Crenshaw and Dorsey, where it's just nonstop drug use and gang violence.
-That has been slowly becoming better, but I've noticed that there are still a bunch of people using drugs and stuff.
+Opioids and stimulants have an impact on my school because a couple of years back, we used to be known as one of the top criminal-type schools, like Crenshaw and Dorsey, where it’s just nonstop drug use and gang violence.
+That has been slowly becoming better, but I’ve noticed that there are still a bunch of people using drugs.

 How does the drug usage at your school make you feel?

 Initially, it was none of my business.
-In a way, it makes me feel upset and disappointed because if they continue down this path in the future, they could end up homeless or addicted to drugs, and I don't want to see anyone in my school get like that.
+But it makes me feel upset and disappointed because if [those students] continue down that path, they could end up homeless or addicted to drugs.
+I don’t want to see anyone in my school get like that.

 Do you know any peers or friends who are abusing opioids and stimulants?